Cartoon Sushi

-Cartoon Sushi is an adult-animation showcase program that aired on MTV from 1997 to 1998.
+Cartoon Sushi is an adult-animated showcase program that aired on MTV from 1997 to 1998.
 It was developed by Eric Calderon and produced by Nick Litwinko, and was the successor to Liquid Television.
 The title screen opening was illustrated by Ed, Edd n Eddy creator Danny Antonucci.
 Each episode featured internationally produced cartoons, along with some original material created for the show.